hackathonismb/Design-simple-iCn3D-UI-for-middle-high-school-students/README.md

 1. iCn3D has links everywhere, some make selections, others take you places like databases at NCBI, and <em>all look the same</em> - how do I know what will happen before it happens (maybe it's the underlines) - but a tiny external icon many
 2. Title - always get in the way, I'd like to toggle between show and hide.
 3. Select defined sets appaears in two places.
 4. Lauguage lots of thesee, and example: "hide unselected" instead of "view selection" it paralleles the item and the action hides things.
+5. Load assymetric unit - who really knows what that is about?

 #### How to approach
 Can we survey users for their 10 essentials? <br>